pinklover91/unity-script-library/README.md

 This is a script library for Unity that is commonly used for interactive app.

-Video Manager - To manage videoplayer and detect when the video end.
+Video Manager - To manage videoplayer auto-clean Texture Renderer and detect when the video end.